Through The Fibro Fog

 Instructions

-• Once the oven is at temperature, add the sliced zucchini to the baking tray and drizzle over 1 teaspoon of olive oil.
-Bake for 30 minutes.
+• Once the oven is at temperature, add the sliced zucchini to the baking sheet and drizzle over 1 teaspoon of olive oil.
+Bake for 25-30 minutes until light golden brown at the edges.
+Set the zucchini aside to slightly cool.

 • Add the cooked zucchini to a bowl, setting aside a few slices as a garnish.
 Mash the zucchini lightly with a fork.
-Stir in the cream cheese, 1 teaspoon of olive oil, basil and diced mint leaves and salt to taste.
+Stir in the cream cheese, 1 teaspoon of olive oil, diced fresh basil and mint leaves, salt and black pepper, if using.

 Notes